federic0casu/CA-Project/README.md

  10,79 │1c1f:   add     %rcx,%rax
   0,03 │1c22:   mov     (%rax),%eax
 ```

+Each instruction have its relative percentage of samples reported (first column).

 We can find the **hottest instruction** by pressing 'H'.
 Also, we can cycle through the hottest instructions by pressing TAB.
 In `convolute(void*)` the hottest instructions are the following: